DanielSz50/desktop-dalle-app/README.md

 ### OpenAI API
-Set environment variable with a key for OpenAI API:
+Set environment variable with a key to OpenAI API:
 ```shell
 export OPENAI_API_KEY=<your_key_here>
 ```